How to Choose a Web Design Agency for Your Next Website Project

-Read MoreIncreasing business revenue by understanding user needs and reducing friction in the user journey.
+Read MoreWe increased revenue by 6x by understanding user needs and reducing friction in the user journey.

 The existing site was receiving a consistent volume of traffic, around 10,000 to 20,000 visits per month, but it had not been significantly updated since around 2010.
 As specialists in web design and e commerce in Newcastle upon Tyne, we identified that it was built on a legacy WordPress theme, with dated visual design and limited functionality.